modellbibliotek/kurs-openEHR-jan-2021/readme.english.md

    * Switch back to the Archetype Designer where we were previously editing our template
    * Press "Import" at the top and import the Blood Pressure archetype you just downloaded (the same way you previously imported archetypes in preparation for the practice session)
    * In the template select the node "Pulse/Heart rate" then click on Blood pressure in the list of archetypes on the left, it will then be imported below the "Pulse/Heart rate" archetype
-1. Extinguish parts of the blood pressure archetype
+1. Deselect/exclude parts of the blood pressure archetype
     1. Select `24 hour blood pressure measurement` and press the yellow `0..0`
     1. Under "Unspecified Event", select the "Mean Arterial Pressure" field, hold down the shift key on your keyboard while highlighting "comment" four lines down.
 Now all four lines should be marked and the "Prohibit all" button appears on the right.
 Tap it to extinguish the four rows in one swipe.
     1. Similarly, turn off everything except "position" under "state"